Table of contents

 • In January 2024, 53% of small business owners said they couldn’t afford to take out a loan due to interest rates.
 (Goldman Sachs)

-• Community banks play an outsized role in SME lending in the US.
+• Community banks play an outsized role in SMB lending in the US.
 Small business loans (less than $1 million) account for 12.6% of small community banks’ assets, compared with just 3.6% for the largest US banks.
 (Federal Reserve Bank of St Louis)

 • 82% of small business applicants received at least partial loan approval from a small bank, compared with just 68% approval at large banks.
 (Federal Reserve Bank of St Louis)